angelavuong/ansible/README.md

 **Section 6: Create virtual network interface card**

-This will createa  virtual NIC that connects the VM to the virtual network:
+This will create a  virtual NIC that connects the VM to the virtual network:
 ```
 - name: Create virtual network interface card
   azure_rm_networkinterface: